 What should I look for in an oval engagement ring?

 Diamond engagement rings that feature an oval shaped feature stone suit a range of stunning settings and precious metals.
 The soft shape of the curved edges suits the warmth of rose gold jewellery to create a timeless design for the modern woman.
 A halo setting can accentuate the shape of the featured stone, making it appear even larger.
 The oval shape also works well with almost every kind of side stone.
 Tapered baguettes or coloured gemstones can be used to give contrast to the design or smaller oval diamonds can complement the size of the featured diamond.
 It’s important to watch out for the bowtie effect which is characterised by a dark area in the centre of the diamond.
 This may limit its brilliance and fire.
 Our experienced staff and master jewellers can help you choose the best oval diamond for your dream engagement ring.

-If you would like to see our exclusive range of oval shaped engagement rings in store, visit one of our Westfield boutiques to try the different styles available and find out which suits you or your loved one the best of all.
+If you would like to see some of the most exclusive oval engagement rings in Sydney, visit one of our Westfield boutiques to try the different styles available and find out which suits you or your loved one the best of all.
 If you’re interested in designing your own engagement ring featuring an oval shaped centre stone, you can work with our master jewellers to create the perfect piece that you have always dreamed of.